Not-Enough-Photons/policeman/README.md

 ### GENERAL INFORMATION:

-- An Example Mod for [MelonLoader](https://github.com/LavaGang/MelonLoader).
+- police men for the game bone works

 ---

 ### LICENSING & CREDITS:

-TestMod is licensed under the Apache License, Version 2.0.
+Policemen is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/LavaGang/TestMod/blob/master/LICENSE.md) for the full License.